YouTube links will be made of the following titles by 7:30 p.m. on the following dates:

 “This production challenges our attachment to normalcy,” Barata said.
 “The show embraces the unexpected and examines how both humans and non-humans connect from afar.
 Based on our current society, this show is incredibly timely as it forces us to grapple with reality and uphold the will to be creative during unusual times.
 Simultaneously the story seamlessly carries over themes showcased in its preceding installment, such as inspiration and darkness.”

-The composition, performance, soundscape and staging combine the creativity of students in Barata’s Sound Design classes with choreography by Cal Poly students Evan Ricaurté, Justin Tomas and Lindsay Eklund, dancers in past productions.
+The composition, performance, soundscape and costuming combine the creativity of students in Barata’s Sound Design classes with choreography by Cal Poly students Evan Ricaurté, Lindsay Eklund and Justine Teoh, plus several dancers from past productions.

 The students have been especially creative this year due to the COVID-19 shelter-in-place orders.

 “I believe that the virtual setting, while it has its own unique challenges, also comes with its unique opportunities,” said Teoh, an architectural engineering major.
 “By going virtual, we will be able to do things no traditional RSVP has been able to do — and perhaps will never be able to do again.